 Table One.
-Reconciliation of accounting profit/(loss) to income tax expense
+Reconciliation of accounting profit to income tax expense

-Australian Tax Consolidated Group \$m Consolidated Worldwide Group \$m Net Profit / (Loss) Before Tax (87.1) (73.8) Prima facie income tax @ 30% (26.1) (22.1) Non-Temporary (Permanent) Differences Impairment of goodwill and other assets 99.1 99.1 Expenditure not deductible for income tax purposes 0.9 0.9 Amounts not assessable for income tax purposes (1.9) (1.9) Adjustments in respect of income tax of prior years (3.0) (3.1) Income Tax Expense 69.0 72.9
+Australian Tax Consolidated Group \$m Consolidated Worldwide Group \$m Net Profit Before Tax 262.1 276.1 Prima facie income tax @ 30% 78.6 82.8 Non-Temporary (Permanent) Differences Expenditure not deductible for income tax purposes 0.3 0.3 Amounts assessable for income tax purposes 1.1 1.1 Amounts not assessable for income tax purposes (2.2) (2.2) Adjustments in respect of income tax of prior years (0.9) (1.0) Income Tax Expense 76.9 81.0

-Outlined in the table below is a reconciliation of income tax expense to income tax payable for the Metcash Australian tax consolidated group and the Metcash consolidated worldwide group for the year ended 30 April 2018.
+Outlined in the table below is a reconciliation of income tax expense to income tax payable for the Metcash Australian tax consolidated group and the Metcash consolidated worldwide group for the year ended 30 April 2019.
 More than 99% of Metcash's corporate tax liabilities are paid in Australia.